 Get on board and buckle up, because the horns going up and down throughout the song bring out the best of funk fun and the highest of funk energies to be embraced.
 Once again, mentioned on this list, The Red Hot Chili Peppers are credited for borrowing a track.
 The Red Hot Chili Peppers released Roller Coaster in 1996 as a single.

-18. Sly & the Family Stone “Dance to the Music”
+“Dance to the Music” – Sly & the Family Stone

-No song is as blunt as this song by Sly & the Family Stone.
+No track is as blunt as this by Sly & the Family Stone.
 They want to make it clear to get up and dance to the music.